wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ## T-2.VI.1

 <p class=fip id=p1>
-1.&emsp;Being afraid seems to be involuntary; something beyond your own control.
+1. Being afraid seems to be involuntary; something beyond your own control.
 ²Yet I have said already that only constructive acts should be involuntary.
 3My control can take over everything that does not matter, while my guidance can direct everything that does, if you so choose.
 ⁴Fear cannot be controlled by me, but it can be self-controlled.